Discrete Vector Bundles with Connection: Discrete Vector Bundles with Connection

-Sometimes we will refer to a discrete vector bundle with connection over $X$ simply as a \emph{vector bundle over $X$}.
+\begin{remark} The above definition only depends on the underlying unordered simplicial complex, but most of the desired constructions that follow (e.g., bundle-valued $k$-cochains and the exterior covariant derivative) make explicit use of the local ordering.
+We also note that a discrete vector bundle without connection is not particularly useful notion: this would yield vector spaces~$E_i$ at each vertex with no geometric relationship with each other.
+As connections will always be present, we sometimes refer to a discrete vector bundle with connection simply as a \emph{discrete vector bundle}. \end{remark}

 The \emph{rank} of a vector bundle on a connected component of $X$ is the (necessarily constant) dimension of the fibers.
 Given a subcomplex $Y\subset X$, the \emph{restriction} of a bundle is a discrete vector bundle with connection gotten from the obvious restriction of the data (1) and (2) above.

-We note that one is always free to choose a basis for the vector space at each fiber, giving isomorphisms $\R^n\cong E_i$ or $\C^n\cong E_i$ for each~$i$.
-Borrowing terminology from the physics literature, we refer choices of such isomorphisms as a choice of \emph{gauge}.
-After a choice of gauge has been made, the parallel transport maps are determined by matrices in $\GL_n(\R)$ for real vector bundles or $\GL_n(\C)$ for complex vector bundles.
-Below we use the notation $\GL_n$ to denote either $\GL_n(\R)$ or $\GL_n(\C)$, i.e., for statements that hold over both $\R$ and $\C$.
+One is always free to choose a basis for the vector space at each fiber, giving isomorphisms $\R^n\cong E_i$ or $\complex^n\cong E_i$ for each~$i$.
+Borrowing terminology from the physics literature, we refer to choices of such isomorphisms as a choice of \emph{gauge}.
+After a choice of gauge has been made, the parallel transport maps are determined by matrices in $\GL_n(\R)$ for real vector bundles or $\GL_n(\complex)$ for complex vector bundles.
+Below, we use the notation $\GL_n$ to denote either $\GL_n(\R)$ or $\GL_n(\complex)$, i.e., for statements that hold over both $\R$ and $\complex$.

-\begin{remark} The notion of a discrete vector bundle without connection is not a particularly useful one: dropping the parallel transport maps gives vector spaces~$E_i$ at each vertex that have no geometric relationship with each other. \end{remark}
+For a simplex $\sigma$ in a locally ordered simplicial complex $X$, the \emph{origin vertex} of $\sigma$ is its lowest vertex according to the ordering.
+Thus each simplex has a fiber associated with it, the one at the origin vertex.
+The fiber at a vertex $v$ is shared by all simplices for which $v$ is the lowest vertex.